abach42/superhero/README.md

 # Superhero Spring Boot RESTful API
 A RESTful API etude, using Spring 6.* , Spring Boot 3.* to find solutions and build tests as example code - to store contacts of superheroes.

 You could get data calling e.g. `/api/v1/superheroes` and other endpoints.
 Prior get a JWT token.
-You can run unit, functional and integrative tests using oci container solution ("Testconainers" feature of spring boot).
+You can run unit, functional and integrative tests using oci container solution ("Testcontainers" feature of spring boot).

 ![Swagger UI](src/main/resources/static/img/swg.png)

-## Features 0.7.0 ✨
+## Features 0.8.* ✨

 * JWT auth, user roles
-* Tests (using testcontainers)
+* Tests (using testcontainers, liquibase), > 90%
 * Database postgres + docker
 * Pagination on listing
-* Soft delete
+* Soft delete for superhero and user, cleaning database scheduler (to be discussed)
-* Scheduling to erase soft deleted records

-#### Endpoints
-##### Superheroes
-* GET /api/v1/superheroes
-* GET /api/v1/superheroes/{id}
-* POST /api/v1/superheroes
-* PUT /api/v1/superheroes/{id}
-* DELETE /api/v1/superheroes/{id}

-##### Authentification
-* GET /api/v1/login

 ## Start project in your docker environment 🐋

-👆 You will need docker/ docker-compose installed on your os, and no Java.
+👆 You will need docker/ docker-compose installed on your OS.

-`.bin/start.sh`
+Start with `.bin/start.sh`

-This will generate keys, make an image of project, start a docker network, initialize a postgres database and provide localhost, TLS at port 8443.
+This will generate keys, make an image of Java project (using own Java installation on container, ignoring your installation), start a docker network, initialize a postgres database and provide localhost, TLS at port 8443.

+### Go on using

 * Use some rest client: `GET https://localhost:8443/api/v1/superheroes/ HTTP/1.1` (Please use JWT).

-* See openapi definition at https://localhost:8443/swagger-ui/index.html .
+* See OpenAPI definition at https://localhost:8443/swagger-ui/index.html .
 (Please write `index.html`, there is no redirect)

+* See a chart of superhero skills (id: 1 - 16) https://localhost:8443/chart.html?id=1

 ## Using JWT <img src="./src/main/resources/static/img/jwt_logo.svg" width="20">

-1. Get a token by authentification
+1. Get a token by authentication

         GET https://localhost:8443/api/v1/login HTTP/1.1
         Authorization: Basic admin@example.com foobar

-2. You will receive an authorisation as JWT in payload of response body.
+2. You will receive an authorization as JWT in payload of response body.

 3. Use JWT